How to draw a Store front in Perspective

 And where that line ends, connect it all the way around the box.

-Now again, to give shape to my store, I drew extra lines on the front to define the entrance.
+Now again, to give shape to my store, I drew extra lines on the front to define the entrance and give thickness to my walls.

-I personally like to have some free space between the store step and the entrance, which is why I drew another line to make another wall later.
+I personally like to have some free space between the store step and the entrance, which is why I drew another line (on the side) to make another wall later.

 then, where these new outer walls connect, I made new lines for the new inner wall like we did earlier.

-I then connected the lines to make the new front wall that I mentioned, creating a free space between the step and the entrance.
+then, i followed up on that side line all around the store, to make a new inner wall, creating a free space between the step and the entrance.

 and deleted the extra lines.